benvds/kalender/README.md

     1

-## Reasoning and goals
+## Reasoning

-*TODO*
+I've been using various calender and datepicker widgets.
+Eventually I got frustrated with all of them.
+This is a just for fun project to do things my way.
-Been using various calender and datepicker widgets.

 They're either too big or have too many bugs.
 As a lazy dev I need code which I can easily understand to be able to fix or adjust.
 Most are not.

-- basic calender component
+## Goals

-- modular
+1. for modular use; calendar logic should not contain render logic
-- code quality (according my own standards) understandable, maintainable, my prefered coding style: functional, style etc.
+2. readable, understandable and maintainable
-- only transpiling
+3. little to no dependencies, just for linting, testing and building
-- little dependencies
+4. well tested

 ## Inspiration